Can you buy diuretics over the counter?

 The majority of diuretics are safe and have mild side effects.

 In addition to muscle cramps and headaches, you may feel dizzy and dehydrated.
-In some circumstances, the kidneys can be quite hard hit by loop diuretics, causing dehydration.
+In some circumstances, the kidneys can be pretty hard hit by loop diuretics, causing dehydration.

-Please drink enough fluids and visit your doctor if you have lower abdomen pain.
+Please drink enough fluids and visit your doctor if you have lower abdominal pain.

 Diuretics can also affect blood potassium levels, making them too high or too low.